 This photo was taken at the Palace of Fine Arts in San Francisco, California

-Exchanging Rings during City Hall Wedding Ceremony
+Exchanging Rings during another great City Hall Wedding Ceremony